AztecProtocol/engineering-designs/in-progress/12487-prd-fast-sync.md

 Aztec Labs is to generate these snapshots on a weekly basis (preferred, every 2 weeks at least) and upload them to IPFS.
 Labs is to ensure the availability of this snapshot, either by directly hosting a node or by relying on a pinning service.

 Snapshots should be listed in the snapshots index, stored in a well-known location (eg S3 bucket) hosted by Labs.
 Nodes will default to this S3 index, pick the latest snapshot, and use fast-sync by default.

+### Snapshot contents

+The snapshot should contain all information needed for the client to be considered synced up to a given L2 chain tip.
+For the current client being built, this is the archiver and world state databases.
+Snapshot should not include any data whatsoever from the P2P layer.
+This should only be data syncable from L1.
+The resulting state of downloading a snapshot should be indistinguishable from a full sync from L1.